TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Index.rst

 relation is where a child has many parents.
 In addition to the main parent-child relation fields in the intermediate table, fields can be added to attach additional information to the parent-child relation.
-One example of this is "FAL" / resource handling in the core.
+One example of this is "FAL" / resource handling in the Core.
 A parent record (for instance table "tt_content") is connected via table "sys_file_reference" to a media resource in "sys_file".
 A sys_file record has table "sys_file_metadata" as a child record which holds meta information about the file (for instance a